VENUES AND TIMES FOR MASE GROUPS EACH MONTH

 The Mase Group Queens Award Video – Click to view

-What happens at a MASE?
+What happens at a MASE meeting?

 Fundamentally the MASE aims to provide social support and information for people with dementia, their carers, family and friends.

 An assortment of leaflets are on-hand outlining services, benefits and resources available for people with dementia and their carers, from Health, Social Services, voluntary organisations and the private sector.
 There is also the opportunity to ask questions of professionals in a protected and confidential environment.
-No charge is made for visitors to the MASE and each Carer receives a raffle ticket on entry; six prizes are raffled and this ensures only Carers win a prize.
-All raffle prizes are donated by local businesses and sometimes by the Carers themselves.
+No charge is made for visitors to the MASE, however donation boxes are on all tables for people to support the upkeep of the Groups.

+Each Carer receives a raffle ticket on entry; six prizes are raffled during the evening ensuring six Carers will go home with a gift.
+Some raffle prizes are donated by local businesses and some are donated by Carers attending the groups.

-The success of the MASE would not be possible without the regular commitment of volunteers, of which there are twenty, all recognisable by their red blouses or shirts.
-Some are professionals from Health, Social Care or other third sector organisations, many are actual Carers, who have perhaps lost their loved one and who find great reward by bringing their wealth of knowledge and understanding to others in a similar situation.
-Volunteers are essential to the MASE as they are always on-hand to answer questions and give emotional support, whilst at the same time ‘waiting on’ the people attending the MASE.
+The success of the MASE would not be possible without the regular commitment of volunteers, of which there are 40, all recognisable by their red blouses or shirts.
+Some are professionals from Health, Social Care or other third sector organisations, many are actual Carers, who have perhaps lost their loved one and who find great reward by bringing their wealth of knowledge and understanding to others in a similar situation.We have over 40 incredible Volunteers who are essential to the MASE.
+They are always on-hand to answer questions and give emotional support, whilst at the same time ‘waiting on’ the people attending the Groups.

-Some of the comments we have gratefully received:
+Some of the comments from Carers:

 “Thank you all for a wonderful evening.
-I cannot suggest anything more, it was a great evening and I can’t wait for the next one”
+I cannot suggest anything more, it was a great evening and I can’t wait for the next one”.

-“You will never know how much we appreciate being with people each month”
+“You will never know how much we appreciate being with people each month”.

-“Having someone to just listen is so valuable”
+“Having someone to just listen is so valuable”.

 “First class evening – nothing like it.
-Please keep going”
+Please keep going”.

 Registered Charity No: 1137193 – The Monthly Alzheimer’s Support Evening Limited (MASE)